-This is open 24/7 to guests (residential and day delegates) who require urgent assistance or medical/first aid help. © 2017 Pembroke College.
-Drawn by Jeremy Bays, www.art-work-shop.co.uk Each bedroom key will also permit each residential quest to pass through the locked gate if after 20.00 WELCOME Welcome to the 2019 SPCR Annual Trainees' Event and to Pembroke College, Oxford.
+This is open 24/7 to guests (residential and day delegates) who require urgent assistance or medical/first aid help.
+Each bedroom key will also permit each residential guest to pass through the locked gate after 20.00 WELCOME Welcome to the 2019 SPCR Annual Trainees' Event and to Pembroke College, Oxford.
 One of the main aims of the School's capacity programme is to provide a strong foundation for future leaders in primary care research.
 We hope our two day event contributes to this by allowing the space to network and exchange ideas in a supportive and nurturing environment.
-WIFI - 1.
-Connect to PMB Guest Access - 2.
-Open the webpage: www.pmb.ox.ac.uk - 3.
-Enter registration details when prompted Username: spcr Password: w8rsKqbs 2019 SHOWCASE: STRENGTHENING THE BODY OF RESEARCH Later this year we look forward to celebrating our tenth cohort of trainees at the Royal College of Physicians in London.
+2019 SHOWCASE: STRENGTHENING THE BODY OF RESEARCH Later this year we look forward to celebrating our tenth cohort of trainees at the Royal College of Physicians in London.
 The event, 'Strengthening the body of research' will showcase the achievements of current and past SPCR trainees.
 Personal stories of career development and case studies will be used to illustrate innovative research.
 In particular, we hope to highlight the successes beginning to emerge from our support of early career researchers with examples how this has led to the development of expertise, collaboration and established areas of research.
 We are incredibly proud of our trainees and look forward to celebrating all their many achievements in November.